dpneumo/PQSet/README.md

 [Documentation for Ruby Set](https://ruby-doc.org/stdlib-3.1.0/libdoc/set/rdoc/Set.html)

-One can use PriorityQueueSet as a priority queue but it is really designed to show how the features of Set and member Items that include Comparable and implement <=> match up to expected features of a priority queue.
+One can use PQSet as a priority queue but it is really designed to show how the features of Set and member Items that include Comparable and implement <=> match up to expected features of a priority queue.
 I generally use Set directly in working code.

-In PriorityQueueSet @q, a Set, provides the functionality of a priority queue, if it holds items that include the Comparable module and implement the 'spaceship' operator, <=>.
+In PQSet @q, a Set, provides the functionality of a priority queue, if it holds items that include the Comparable module and implement the 'spaceship' operator, <=>.

 The 2 classes used:

-**PriorityQueueSet**
+**PQSet**
  - Initialize with list of items
     - @q: Set holding items retrievable on a priority attribute of the item
  - Only one instance of an item may be stored in this queue though item attributes may be changed.